Skip to main content

 Line G to Manhattan Beach Summer Service

-SEASONAL SUMMER SERVICE SERVICE WILL RUN FROM JUNE 17, 2025 TO AUGUST 30, 2025.
-Effective, June 27, 2023, the City of Gardena City Council approved GTrans’ summer service Line G to Manhattan Beach on board the Gardena Hometown Trolley.
+SEASONAL SUMMER SERVICE JUNE 13 – SEPTEMBER 5, 2026 Effective, June 27, 2023, the City of Gardena City Council approved GTrans’ summer service Line G to Manhattan Beach on board the Gardena Hometown Trolley.
 Manhattan Beach is home to a beautiful beach, many recreational activities and restaurants.
-The service will Read more…
+The service will start June 13, 2026 through Read more…

 Our Promise to Our Customers